expo/expo/docs/pages/versions/unversioned/expokit/expokit.md

 - Open up `ios/Podfile` in your project, and update the `ExpoKit` tag to point at the [release](https://github.com/expo/expo/releases) corresponding to your SDK version.
 Run `pod update` then `pod install`.
 - Open `ios/your-project/Supporting/EXSDKVersions.plist` in your project and change all the values to the new SDK version.

-If upgrading form SDK 32 or below:
+If upgrading from SDK 32 or below:
-1. Install `react-native-unimodules@^0.4.0` NPM package in your project (`yarn add -D react-native-unimodules@^0.4.0` or `npm install --save-dev react-native-unimodules@^0.4.0` if you prefer NPM over Yarn).
+1. Install `react-native-unimodules@^0.4.0` in your project (`yarn add -D react-native-unimodules@^0.4.0` or `npm install --save-dev react-native-unimodules@^0.4.0` if you prefer npm over Yarn).
-2. Remove list of unimodules' dependencies:
+2. Remove the list of unimodules' dependencies:
     ```ruby
       pod 'EXAdsAdMob',
         :path => "../node_modules/expo-ads-admob/ios"